phreeza/manuscript_axon_potentials/doc/manuscript.md

 simplified fiber bundle with a piecewise constant fiber density (**Aa**).
-The high frequency component (**Ab**) shows no polarity reversal, while the high-frequency component (**Ac**) does, as expected from the data and modelling.
+The high frequency component (**Ab**) shows no polarity reversal, while the high-frequency component (**Ac**) does, as expected from the data and modeling.
 This can be understood by decomposing the signal into two components.
 The first component is governed by the bifurcation and termination density, and is filtered by the regular weighting function (**Ba**), which acts as a low-pass filter (**Bb**).
 The second component is governed by the